zwettemaan/CRDT_ES/scripts/README.md

 //@include "CreativeDeveloperTools_ES/crdtes.jsx"
 ```

-## Installing License Manager
+## Installing PluginInstaller

 ### Mac

-If desired, move the `LicenseManager` application file to its desired location.
+If desired, move the _PluginInstaller_ application file to its desired location.

-Double-click the `LicenseManager` application icon to run the app from its current location at least once.
+Double-click the _PluginInstaller_ application icon to run the app from its current location at least once.

 ### Windows

-If desired, move the `LicenseManager` folder for your Windows platform (arm64 vs x86_64) to its desired location.
+If desired, move the _PluginInstaller_ folder for your Windows platform (arm64 vs x86_64) to its desired location.

-Navigate into the `LicenseManager` folder and double-click the `LicenseManager.exe` icon to run the app from its new location at least once.
+Navigate into the _PluginInstaller_ folder and double-click the `PluginInstaller.exe` icon to run the app from its new location at least once.

 ## Activating